 where the hyperparameter $\tau$ is used to prevent excluding training samples for which the relative weight $h_{\text{test},i}/h_{\text{train},i}$ is small entirely from the training process.
 In our experiments, we fixed $\tau=1$, but found that the results (validation set scores) were not very sensitive to the choice of $\tau$.

-Finally, we utilize the sample weights $w_i$ for the loss calculation.
-More specifically, we use importance weights derived from the SBP distribution for the loss calculated based on the SBP output and importance weights derived from the DBP distribution for the loss calculated based on the DBP output and sum both contributions to obtain the final importance weighted loss.
+Finally, we utilized the sample weights $w_i$ for the loss calculation.
+More specifically, we used importance weights derived from the SBP distribution for the loss calculated based on the SBP output and importance weights derived from the DBP distribution for the loss calculated based on the DBP output and sum both contributions to obtain the final importance weighted loss.